 Eliminating unnecessary steps

 Processes constantly change and legacy process steps can lead to inefficiencies.
 By removing unnecessary steps, companies can avoid unnecessary costs.
-Eneco, a Dutch energy engineering company, has announced that it has saved more than 15 million euros after they introduced QPR ProcessAnalyzer for process optimization.
+For example, a process vendor claims that Eneco, a Dutch energy engineering company, has saved more than 15 million euros after they started utilizing process mining for process optimization.

 Improved Customer Experience thanks to faster delivery